Fight like a Woman: Domestic Violence and Female Judges in Brazil

 We collect information on judges' careers from two public sources of information: the annual seniority list published in the São Paulo Justice Diary (2007 to 2019) and the judges' monthly productivity spreadsheet from the São Paulo Court of Justice website (2011 to 2019).

 The seniority list ranks all active judges in the court system as of December 31\textsuperscript{st} of each year by career stage and seniority.
-The dataset includes their starting date as magistrates and the date they were promoted to their current career stage.
-We combine these pooled seniority lists into a dataset on judges' careers following \citet{helena_laneuville_breaking_2024}.\footnote{This dataset allows us to track all variations of judges' names over time.
+The dataset includes their starting date as magistrates and the date they were promoted to their current career stage.\footnote{{Section \ref{SecInstitutions} explains how judges are selected and progress in their careers in São Paulo.}} We combine these pooled seniority lists into a dataset about judges' careers following \citet{helena_laneuville_breaking_2024}.\footnote{This dataset allows us to track all variations of judges' names over time.
 Names may vary over time due to marriage, divorce, or data entry errors.} The judge-level dataset includes (i) the date they entered the justice system, (ii) the date of every promotion they have received since December 31\textsuperscript{st}, 2007, (iii) and, if they entered the justice system before 2007, the date they reached the career stage they were in at the end of 2007.\footnote{A judge may occupy four possible career stages.
-They start as a substitute judge, then are promoted to the initial stage, the intermediate stage, and, lastly, the final stage.} We link this dataset to the criminal cases dataset by matching the judge's name.
+They start as a substitute judge, then are promoted to the initial stage, the intermediate stage, and, lastly, the final stage (Section \ref{SecInstitutions}).} We link this dataset to the criminal cases dataset by matching the judge's name.